-11. Is based on a write cycle that was initiated in accordance with the Truth Table on page 9.
+7. Ensure that when the clock is stopped K = K and C = C = HIGH.
+This is not essential, but permits most rapid restart by overcoming transmission line charging - 8.
+Is based on a write cycle that was initiated in accordance with the Truth Table.
 BWS0, BWS1, BWS2, and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.